Faculty Handbook: Vancouver Campus

 Annual Growth Plan Reviews

 Ongoing assessments and evaluations of teaching faculty are a part of good professional practice.
-Faculty are encouraged to curate evidence of their teaching, scholarship, and service engagements and performance on a regular basis.
+Faculty are encouraged to regularly curate evidence of their teaching, scholarship, service engagements, and performance.
 All full and part-time faculty are to engage in the following practices annually:

-- Request at least one peer instructional observation(s) with the consent of Assistant/Associate Dean.
+• Request at least one peer instructional observation(s) with the consent of Associate Dean.

-A personal annual review is critical in the achievement of goals, and in strengthening our collective efforts to advance our mission and increase our distinction as a quality provider of education.
-Your inputs also contribute towards our ability to secure release time and allocate financial and/or technological resources towards supporting your scholarly and instructional efforts.
+An annual personal review is critical in achieving goals and strengthening our collective efforts to advance our mission and increase our distinction as a quality education provider.
+Your inputs also contribute to our ability to secure release time and allocate financial and/or technological resources to support your scholarly and instructional efforts.

 Formal Portfolio Review Schedule

-The Portfolio curation and review process is instrumental in ensuring continued scholarly and instructional improvement, setting personal professional development goals, aligning organizational priorities, and for evaluating employment continuation.
-Once faculty documentation and local administrative recommendations from the campus are uploaded in Mahara, the School Academic Dean also provides her/his own recommendation/evaluation into the faculty's e-portfolio.
+The portfolio curation and review process is instrumental in ensuring continued scholarly and instructional improvement, setting personal professional development goals, aligning organizational priorities, and for evaluating employment continuation.
+Once faculty documentation and local administrative recommendations from the campus are uploaded in Mahara, the school Academic Dean also provides their own recommendation/evaluation into the faculty member's e-portfolio.

 Faculty Application for Promotion